FE8Dev/FE8RProject/FE8_arsenals.md

 ## Monster

 On its first form, it gives more Wexp.
 On later forms, it's a magical breath that is effective against Magic and Monster enemies and Silences enemies.
-It recovers part of damage dealt.
+It recovers part of damage dealt and has MAG and SKL scaling.

 ### Access